cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     };
 };

-// Warning: (ae-missing-release-tag) "GlobalSegmentationState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type GlobalSegmentationState = GlobalSegmentationData[];

-// Warning: (ae-missing-release-tag) "GlobalSegmentationStateWithConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type GlobalSegmentationStateWithConfig = {
     segmentations: GlobalSegmentationState;
     config: SegmentationConfig;
 };

-// Warning: (ae-missing-release-tag) "hideElementCursor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function hideElementCursor(element: HTMLElement): void;

-// Warning: (ae-missing-release-tag) "ICache" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface ICache {
     getCacheSize: () => number